-The Help Desk staff can confirm for you that the troublesome function or web page is working.
+The Service Desk staff can confirm for you that the troublesome function or web page is working.
 By logging into the site with your BCIT credentials from a campus computer, then the problem lies with your home computer configuration.

 BCIT does not support non-BCIT or home computers.
 Our experience with common sources of such problems may help you resolve them.
 If your difficulties continue after reading our suggestions below, you will have to obtain support from a source other than BCIT IT Services.

 Firewall – If you have a firewall installed you should be aware that many firewalls can interfere with the correct operation of a website by blocking certain websites and types of Internet traffic.
 To see if the firewall is the cause of a problem, shut the firewall down temporarily and test the operation of the website.
 If this solves your problem, you can then read the documentation of your firewall for instructions on adding our website to the trusted sites list.
 You may also have to configure the firewall to enable ActiveX to function on your computer.

 Popup blockers – Popup blockers can prevent the proper function of a website, as they prevent separate windows from opening.
 Try disabling any Popup blockers that you have running. .